IBM/ibm_zosmf/docs/source/configuration.rst

 Configuration
 =============

-After installing the IBM z/OSMF collection, usage of the collection should be fairly simple.
-You will need to be sure that users attempting to utilize the collection have access to z/OSMF on the managed node (LPARs).
+After installing the IBM z/OSMF collection, you will need ensure that users attempting to utilize the collection have access to z/OSMF on the managed node (LPARs).

 Step 1: Directory Structure
 ===========================